Are You Ready for Adventure?

 This is an introduction to dual sport and off-road riding and is designed for the person who has ridden on the street, but is a newbie to off road riding.
 Provided Bluetooth helmet communicators allow immediate and meaningful coaching in real-time.

-- 1 or 2 days, private or small groups
+- 1 day, private or small groups

 - Several miles of off-road riding.